JieYangBruce/TorqueClustering/README.md

 ## **📜 Code Ownership & Copyright**
 All code in this repository was **exclusively written and implemented by Jie Yang**, and the **copyright belongs to Jie Yang**.

-**Unauthorized modifications, claims of ownership, or attempts to commercialize this code are strictly prohibited.**
+**Unauthorized modification, misattribution of authorship, or commercial use of this code is strictly prohibited under the license terms.**

 For inquiries regarding licensing or collaborations, please contact:
 📩 [jie.yang.uts@gmail.com](mailto:jie.yang.uts@gmail.com).

 ---

-**The code and Torque Clustering algorithm is not meant for commercial use. **
+**The code and Torque Clustering algorithm is not meant for commercial use.**

 <h4>**License**</h4>